convisoappsec/conviso-docs/docs/cli/ast.md

 **Note:** You need an API Key.
 Refer to the following documentation to know how to generate one [here](/cli/installation#authentication).

 The identified vulnerabilities will be automatically associated with the Asset in Conviso Platform.
-Now you can use the [Vulnerabilities Management](../general/vulnerabilities_management.md) resource to work on the correction flow.
+Now you can use the [Vulnerabilities](../../modules/vulnerabilities) resource to work on the correction flow.

 ### Naming an asset